Natoons/Epitech-Pools/README.md

 # Java Pool

-This unit will cover most of the notions of a programming language like Java.
-These notions includes :
+This unit will cover most of the notions of a programming language like Java These notions includes :
 * Functions
 * Conditional